maarten-gregoire/maarten-gregoire.github.io/_posts/2018-11-02-oca-java-core-java-apis.md

   - number of characters the sequence can hold
   - when Stringbuilder is constructed
     - starts at default capacity (16)
-    - r capacity chosen by programmer
+    - or capacity chosen by programmer

 ## Important StringBuilder Methods